greenm01/ec4x/docs/ec4x_specs.md

 ### 7.6.2 Planetary Blitz

-Fleets and Ground batteries conduct one round of combat in accordance with Section 7.5, with the exception that ground units and civilian infrastructure are not targeted (Sections 7.5.4).
+Fleets and Ground batteries conduct one round of combat in accordance with [Section 7.5](#75-planetary-bombardment), with the exception that ground units and civilian infrastructure are not targeted ([Sections 7.5.4](#754-ground-units--civilian-infrastructure)).
 Troop transports are included as individual units within the attacking player's fleet and may be destroyed on their way down to the surface by Ground Batteries.

 Because of quick insertion and Ground Battery evasion, surviving Marines that manage to land in their troop transports multiply AS by 0.5 (rounding up).

-Ground battle occurs in a similar fashion to section 7.6.1, with the exception that IUs are not destroyed if the planet is conquered.
+Ground battle occurs in a similar fashion to [Section 7.6.1](#761-planetary-invasion), with the exception that IUs are not destroyed if the planet is conquered.
 All remaining planet assets are seized by the invading House, including IU, shields, spaceports, and ground batteries.

 ## 7.7 Custom Combat Modifications